NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

 ## Design Document ##

 The UnitarySystem is the only air-side parent that uses the pointer/factory method.
-The pointer if of the class HVACSystemData.
+The pointer of the class HVACSystemData.
+The same appraoach will be used for CoilWaterSystems.

 SimAirServingZones::SimAirLoopComponent